JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 * All Money is Debt - If all debts were paid there would be no money
 * Money created through private bank lending and govt. issuance
 * High cost of banking - buildings, infrastructure, staff, transactions

+> *"Gold Is Money, Everything Else Is Credit"* - JP Morgan

 ## Systemic Vulnerabilities